ARMmbed/mbed-client/docs/Introduction.md

 The **Write** operation is used to overwrite the value of a Resource, an array of Resource Instances or multiple Resources from an Object Instance.

-Whenever there is a valid PUT operation for any of the resources, the application will receive a callback:
+Whenever there is a valid `PUT` operation for any of the resources, the application will receive a callback:

 ```
 void value_updated(M2MBase *base, M2MBase::BaseType type)
 ```

-Where `M2MBase` is the object whose value has been updated and `M2MBase::BaseType` is the object's type.
+Where `M2MBase` is the object whose value has been updated and `M2MBase::BaseType` is the object type.

 ### Write Attributes